 Extremism is the vocal or active opposition to our fundamental British values.
-Radicalisation means how someone comes to support terrorism and extremist views held by extremist groups.
+Radicalisation is the process of a person legitimising support for, or use of, terrorist violence.
 See radicalisation and extremism in Appendix 1 for more information.

-If you have a concern that a child may be at risk of radicalisation or involvement in terrorism and they are in immediate danger, contact the police on 999 or the anti-terrorist hotline on 0800 789 321.
+If you have a concern that a child may be at risk of radicalisation or involvement in terrorism and they are in immediate danger, contact the police on 999.
 If the child is not in immediate danger, speak with the DSL or a deputy as a first point of call.

-The DSL may decide to discuss their concerns with children's services and will make referrals to the police Prevent team and the Channel programme where necessary.
+The DSL may decide to discuss their concerns with children's services and will make referrals to the police Prevent team and/or the Channel programme, where necessary.
 The DSL will need to seek the individual's consent when referring to the Channel programme.

-Staff and governors can also raise concerns relating to extremism directly via the Department for Education's dedicated telephone helpline on O2O 734O 7264.
-You can also raise concerns by emailing counter.extremism@education.gsi.gov.uk, but this is not to be used in emergency situations.
+Staff and governors can also raise concerns by emailing counter.extremism@education.gsi.gov.uk, but this is not to be used in emergency situations.
+If you believe you have information relating to terrorism, you can call the anti-terrorist hotline on 0800 789 321.
+To report extremism in education, including allegations against staff and institutions, use this link.

-The Prevent leads in Kingston and Richmond are
+The Prevent leads in Kingston and Richmond are:

+Kingston:

-Kingston: Stephanie Royston-Mitchell, Community Safety and Resilience Principal stephanie.royston-mitchell@kingston.gov.uk
+Stephanie Royston-Mitchell, Community Safety and Resilience Principal stephanie.royston-mitchell@kingston.gov.uk & prevent@kingston.gov.uk

-Richmond and Wandsworth: Naheem Bashir, Vulnerabilities Manager
+Richmond and Wandsworth:

+Naheem Bashir, Hate Crime and Prevent Coordinator